mendansandesh/YouTubeQA-Bot/README.md

-# 🎬 MovieQA-GPT-Bot 🎤
+# 🎬 YouTubeQA-Bot 🎤

 > AI-powered Question Answering Bot over Movie Transcripts using RAG (Retrieval-Augmented Generation)

-MovieQA-GPT-Bot is a production-ready, Dockerized AI system that lets users ask natural language questions about movie plots or scenes.
+YouTubeQA-Bot is a production-ready, Dockerized AI system that lets users ask natural language questions about movie plots or scenes.
 It uses vector databases and Large Language Models (LLMs) to answer contextually using actual **movie transcripts**.

 ---